ton-blockchain/ledger-app-ton/doc/COMMANDS.md

 ### Command

 Sent as series of packages.
-First one contains bip32 path:
+First one contains bip32 path, which must be at least 3 elements long and must start with the prefix `m/44'/607'/`:

 | CLA | INS | P1 | P2 | Lc | CData |
 | --- | --- | --- | --- | --- | --- |